alefore/weblog/journaling.md

 to explicitly reframe the question as the meta-question "how could I figure out the answer to this question?"

-## Think of Your Future Self
+## Think of Your Future Selves

-Be considerate to your future self (the version of you that will exist in the future): do now the things that will make them the happiest.
+Be considerate to your future selves
+—the versions of you that will exist in the future.
+Do now the things that maximize their happiness.

-In particular, consider the future version of you that will exist in:
+In particular, consider the future versions of you that will exist in:

 * 1 hour
 * 4 hours